SyedaAimanAli/AIAgents/README.md

-# AIAgents — Multi-Agent Data Analysis System
+# Multi-Agent Data Analysis System

 AIAgents is a modular, asynchronous data-analysis pipeline built using Python.
 It processes CSV datasets through multiple “agents”, each responsible for a specific analytical task—cleaning, EDA, anomaly detection, ML modeling, business insights, and report generation.